Food Histor and Recipe Origins

 The Food History items that I have on the site are these:

-However, the majority of dishes have no recorded history, or none that can be found on the Internet.
+However, many dishes have no recorded history, or none that can be found on the Internet.
 For the dishes that do have a recorded history, books are a much more likely resource than the Internet, at least currently.
 Even then, searching for the origin of a particular dish can be extremely tedious and ultimately unrewarding.

 My point is that that teachers should be aware that it may not be very productive to assign a student to research the history of applesauce cake or Swedish meatballs on the Internet.
 The teacher might first want to make sure that there is a recorded history to be found before making such an assignment.
 I can't imagine anything more discouraging to a student than to spend a week looking for the history of pecan pie only to find that there is nothing to be found, that pecan pie's origin has been lost in the mists of time.
 And students should be aware that, although in some cases the Internet is a great timesaver, often you're going to have to fall back on the old library to find what you need.